 In short, across various industries, additional study or practical training is often required before one receives the professional accreditations necessary to ‘unlock’ competitive salaries.
 Hence, according to the 2018–2019 Hays Salary Guide, there is often an early salary bump for graduates who enter their second and third years as full-time professionals (this also, of course, reflects increasing experience).
 For example, the average salary for a full-time graduate lawyer at a top-tier firm in Sydney is $59,000.
 This jumps to $64,000 following admission.
 Similarly, the average salary for a graduate mining engineer in Western Australia is $90,000.
 This grows to $122,500 following the receipt of professional certifications.

 Having read this article, you’re now more familiar with the various factors that can affect graduate salaries, and should also have a clearer picture of what you can expect to earn both as an hourly rate and as a proportion of overall industry averages.
 However, it’s understandable if you still find the data to be abstract and unhelpful as a guide to your next career move.

 In a way, this is as it should be because your salary isn’t everything.
 Yes, it’s important, and you should take it into consideration: but, if you’re still uncertain, it can be useful to turn to other sources of information.
 For example, what do graduates currently receiving the salary you hope to earn for yourself say about their lived professional experience?
 Do they feel that it’s worth it?

-To find out, you can turn to the GradAustralia website: simply search for your target employer, navigate to the reviews section, and then use the right-hand column to learn what current graduate employees are saying about their salaries.
+To find out, you can browse each employer on this site, navigate to the reviews section, and find out what what current graduate employees are saying about their salaries.
 Are they happy with how much they’re earning for the work they do?
 Pay close attention to their answers: they will tell you far more than any mere number ever can.